John Ramsay (Chair)

-The Chairman of the Board, the Group Chief Executive, the Group Finance Director, the Group Financial Controller, the Vice President Risk and Control, who leads the internal audit function, Manager and representatives from the external and internal auditors regularly attend meetings by invitation.
+The Chair of the Board, Keith Layden (a Non-Executive Director), the Group Chief Executive, the Group Finance Director, the Group Financial Controller, the Vice President of Risk and Assurance, who leads the internal audit function, and representatives from the external and internal auditors attend the meetings by invitation.

 The Key Responsibilities of the Committee are to:

 - To monitor the integrity of the financial statements and results announcements of the Group and to review significant financial reporting issues and judgements

 - To recommend external auditor appointment and removal, assess audit quality, negotiate and approve the audit fee, assess independence, monitor non-audit services and be responsible for audit tendering

 - To review the adequacy and effectiveness of the Group’s internal controls and risk management systems, and the adequacy, effectiveness and output of the internal audit function

 - To review the adequacy of the Group’s whistleblowing arrangements and procedures for detecting fraud

 In addition to routine business, the Committee has four focus areas for 2021.
 The Committee will:

 - Maintain our focus on cyber security with a refreshed rolling annual assurance programme based on the NIST security framework